istio/istio.io/content/en/docs/reference/config/analysis/ist0137/index.md

 test: n/a
 ---

-This message occurs when two services selecting the same workload with same `targetPort` but different `port`s.
+This message occurs when two services select the same workload with the same `targetPort` but different `port`s.

 ## An example